riot/riot/doc/compare.md

 > "Templates separate technologies, not concerns."

-We totally respect you guys from this important insight.
-By combining these JavaScript and HTML together under the view becomes cleaner.
+We totally respect you guys because of this important insight.
+By combining these related technologies together under the same component our code became cleaner.

-React worked us well, and we still use it on our [Disqus Impoter](/importer/) but we were bothered about the syntax and size of React.
-We started thinking whether it could be simpler; both the internally and for the user.
-Especially the verbose syntax bothered us.
+React worked well for us, and we still use it in our [Disqus Importer](/importer/) but we were bothered by the syntax and size of React (*especially* the syntax).
+We started thinking it could be simpler; both internally and for the user.

 ### React syntax

-Following example taken directly from React home page:
+The following example was taken directly from the React home page:

 ```